adrian-sal-kennedy/T1A1/README.md

 - FutureSplash / Macromedia Flash bringing rich content for so many years until (thank God) HTML5 did away with the need for it.
 - Internet forums.
 Sprung from mailing lists but far less arcane.
 - 4chan - This dumpster fire of a site has been easily as culture-defining as The Simpsons was to my generation.
+- Wikipedia - All the world's knowledge, reasonably accurate (moreso than ever before), immediately available, free, in every language.
+This is the noblest, highest goal of global networking.
 - Wikileaks.
 Showing the world some of the things you can use the Internet for.
 - Facebook.
 I hate it, I really do.
 But there's no denying the influence it's had in shaping the whole of society.
 - Cambridge Analytica and all that came with it.